Meh uses a layered configuration system that allows for flexible setup across multiple sites:

 Default Values: Every configuration option has a sensible default value.

-Environment Variables: Defaults can be overridden by environment variables prefixed with MEH_
+Environment Variables: Defaults can be overridden by environment variables prefixed with MEH_ (e.g., the site_url config can be set via the MEH_SITE_URL env var).

-File: For convenience, you can place environment variables in a .env
+.env File: For convenience, you can place environment variables in a .env file in the project root.
+The project contains a .env.example file that you can copy and modify.

 Database Storage: Site-specific configurations can be stored in each site's database and take precedence over environment variables.